MrAaronOlsen/nine-volt-motor/readme.txt

 * This is a working, although limited, 2d physics engine written in ruby.
 It was how I learned ruby, and I'm proud of it.
 That said, it has no testing, serious structural flaws, and fundamental misunderstanding of what physics engines are supposed to be.
 I didn't even know about markdown...
-I've completely abandoned this version and started on Twelve Volt: (https://github.com/MrAaronOlsen/twelve_volt) instead.
+I've completely abandoned this version and started on Twelve Volt (https://github.com/MrAaronOlsen/twelve_volt) instead.

 Nine Volt